ToastyStudent/17-Homework/gist-template.md

 ## Regex Components

-Firstly, before delving into the regex components themselves, important to note is that a regex is considered a literal, so any regex patterns must be wrapped in slash characters (/), i.e there must be a slash on either end of them.
+Firstly, before delving into the regex components themselves, essential to note is that a regex is considered a literal, so any regex patterns must be wrapped in slash characters (/), i.e. there must be a slash on either end of them.

 That of emails is no different, as evidenced below:

-(NOTE: There are spaces added between the slashes and rest of the pattern for emphasis.
+(NOTE: There are spaces added between the slashes and the rest of the pattern for emphasis.
 These are not actually present in the pattern itself)

 <b>/</b> ^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$ <b>/</b>